Photo by AJ_Watt from Getting Images Signature via Canva.com

 In this article:

-The answer is dependent on the market.
-If you’re in a buyers’ market, you’ll likely need to pull out all the stops to appeal to a buyer.
-But a sellers’ market might allow you to polish what you have and sell with little sweat.
+But during a seller's market, you might get away with polishing what already exists and sell the house with just a little sweat equity.
 In other words, there’s no need to tear out the carpet, replace the roof, and spit-shine every square inch to sell your home.

 “As a Realtor who represents both experienced and first-time homebuyers, 'turn-key' is a request I most often get.
 Meaning they don’t want to have to do anything to move in.
 If it’s a realistic option, fresh paint, luxury vinyl plank floors, and quartz countertops are the highly desired upgrades right now and attract a lot of attention.
 But there are other more affordable options to help you attract a buyer, too.
-If you are on a budget. you might be surprised what a few tricks and tips can do to show your home in its best light.
-Don’t underestimate what new drawer pulls, light fixtures, bright white switch plate covers and what a pro cleaning job can do!" -Shannon Cole, Shannon Cole Properties
+If you are on a budget, you might be surprised what a few tricks and tips can do to show your home in its best light.
+Don’t underestimate what new drawer pulls, light fixtures, bright white switch plate covers and what a pro cleaning job can do!" - Shannon Cole, Shannon Cole Properties

 Focus on the Big Issues

-1) Start with the kitchen.
+1. Start with the kitchen.

 It might only take a few updates to freshen up the kitchen and attract buyers: